Term 3, weeks 8 and 9

 It comprises a series of workshops exploring a number of concepts around professional communication, as well as factors to consider when working in a professional environment.
 Using this preparation, you relate these concepts to your practical experience during the placement.

-Successful completion of the Certificate will be added to your HEAR.
+Successful completion of the Certificate will be added to your Higher Education Achievement Report (HEAR).
 In addition to this, you will have an up to date CV citing your work placement and the skills you have developed.
 You will also receive a reference from your employer.

 - The term 'employability' and the skills that this encompasses;